sergeyv1989/NLP-AND-TIME-SERIES-PORTFOLIO/README.md

 - The goal of this project is to present a pipeline for predicting stock prices with LSTM-based deep learning models.
 - I demonstrate how to predict the adjusted closing price of a stock at the next day, based on its prices during a number of previous days.
 - The models raise in complexity, up to a state-of-the-art CNN-LSTM architecture.
-- In the near future, my main approach for improving the results will be to add more price features and technical indicators.
+- To further improve the results, the main approach should be to add more price features and technical indicators.